Biology

 *BIOL 1510 – Anatomy and Physiology I

 This course introduces major topics in anatomy and physiology for allied health students.
 After an introduction to the complete structural hierarchy of the human body as well as the basic physiology of homeostasis, there is focus on the chemical, cellular, and tissue levels of organization.
 The course is then organized to examine the structure and function of organ systems including the integumentary system, skeletal system and articulations, muscular system, and the nervous system including general and special senses.
-This lecture course is intended to be taken at the same time as Biol 1511 that provides laboratory exercises that complement topics covered in lecture.
+The laboratory part of the course introduces students to techniques and equipment used to study human anatomy and physiology.
+The early labs address laboratory safety, the basic structure and functions of the human body, principles of scientific method, and the use of the metric system to make measurements useful in the study of anatomy and physiology.
+The next few labs focus on cells from chemical composition to membrane function, including microscopic examination of cell structures, mitosis, and tissues.
+The course then shifts to examine the structure and function of organ systems including the integumentary system, skeletal system and articulations, muscular system, and the nervous system including general and special senses.

 *BIOL 1520 – Anatomy and Physiology II

-This course is a continuation of the study of major topics in anatomy and physiology begun in A&P I. The course begins with the structures and functions of the endocrine system that provide relatively slow and long-term hormonal controls.
+This course is a continuation of the study of major topics in anatomy and physiology begun in Biol 1510 Anatomy and Physiology I. The course begins with the structures and functions of the endocrine system that provide relatively slow and long-term hormonal controls.
 The reproductive system, development, and genetics of humans are also covered.
 The structure and function of the cardiovascular and lymphatic systems including immunity are included in the middle of the course.
 The final part of the course covers the respiratory, digestive, and urinary systems along with nutrition and body balances.
-This course is intended to be taken at the same time as Biol 1521 that provides lab material to complement topics covered in lecture.
+The laboratory component of this course introduces students to techniques and equipment used to study human anatomy and physiology.
+The first lab is an examination of endocrine system anatomy as well as the major hormones and their functions.
+The next labs focus on the relationship between structure and function of the reproductive system, the process of human development, and pregnancy.
+We then perform several types of blood tests, examine the heart including the use of dissection, and identify select blood vessels.
+The lymphatic system and immunity are examined next.
+Dissection of the fetal pig follows to introduce the respiratory, digestive, and urinary systems.
+The final labs take a deeper look at these organ systems.

 *BIOL 2205 – Anatomy & Physiology I